-If an imposter has opened fraudulent credit accounts in your name, you will want to act fast to protect your identity and your credit record.
+If an imposter has stolen your identity to open fraudulent credit accounts in your name, you will want to act fast to not only protect your identity and credit record, but get the fraudulent accounts removed from your credit reports as quickly as possible.

 First, to deter thieves from opening more accounts in your name, place an initial 90-day fraud alert on your credit file.
 Call one of the three major credit reporting agencies, Experian, Equifax or TransUnion and inform them that a thief has compromised your credit accounts.